 Cash flow hedging attributable to a particular risk associated with a recognised asset or liability or a highly probable forecast transaction that could affect profit or loss, the effective portion of changes in the fair value of the derivative is recognised in statement of changes in owners' equity and presented in the hedging reserve.
-Any ineffective portion of changes in the fair value of the derivative is recognised immediately in consolidated income statement.
+Any ineffective portion of changes in the fair value of the derivative is recognised instatement.
 The Group currently has hedged cash flows to manage its profit rate risk on variable rate financial liabilities.